-The SH&PC have used the bushland track for many years and has built and maintains jumps along the required 3000 m length.
+The SH&PC has used the bushland track for many years and has built and maintains jumps along the required 3000 m length.
 Historical use infers a right to continue using the area, and suggestions for moving the course would leave the club feeling that they have wasted previous investments.
+Maps of the current tracks and jump locations are included in the SH&PC's licence, with continued use of the current locations with no expansion or movement permitted.

 When the cross-country course was first constructed, there was significantly more bushland on the Swan Coastal Plain than there is today.
 As more remnant bush is cleared, the pressure to preserve what is left has increased.
 The sustainability of cross-country riding within the bushland area has been debated, particularly due to the potential for spreading dieback, but the SH&PC has the opportunity to demonstrate that this activity can be carried out safely by monitoring use, impacts and management.
+Compliance with the conditions of their licence, which specifies no expansion beyond current limits, is essential.